Premik Russell Tubbs: Career

-Since the 1970s he worked with a wide range of artists such as John McLaughlin, Narada Michael Walden, Jackson Browne, Carlos Santana, Jeff Beck, Yoko Oginome, Cecil McBee, George Duke, Stanley Clarke, Jaco Pastorius, Jean-Luc Ponty, T.M.
-Stevens, Wayne Shorter and many more.
-His saxophone was featured on hits like "How Will I Know", "Baby Come to Me and "We Don't Have to Take Our Clothes Off".
+Since the 1970s he worked with a wide range of artists such as John McLaughlin, Narada Michael Walden, Herbie Hancock, Jackson Browne, Carlos Santana, Jeff Beck, Yoko Oginome, Cecil McBee, George Duke, Stanley Clarke, Jaco Pastorius, Jean-Luc Ponty, T.M.
+Stevens, Wayne Shorter, Will Ackerman and many more.In December 1974, Premik Russell Tubbs performed on John McLaughlin, Mahavishnu’s album Visions of The Emerald Beyond.
+Then in January 1975 Premik became an official member of The Mahavishnu Orchestra and toured all of Continental Europe and the United States with them.
+His saxophone was featured on hits like Whitney Houston's "How Will I Know", Regina Belle's "Baby Come to Me and Jermaine Stewart's "We Don't Have to Take Our Clothes Off".

+In 1975, Premik performed with Carlos Santana to a sold out audience at The Nassau Colosseum and continued to perform with Santana into the 1980s.
+Premik performed on Carlos’ 1980 album, The Swing of Delight.

-In 1983, Premik joined Lonnie Liston Smith's band, along with bass player Cecil McBee.
-Until 1985 he played the Montreux Jazz Festival and recorded two albums with them.
+In 1983, Premik joined Lonnie Liston Smith's band, along with bass player Cecil McBee and in 1985 he played the Montreux Jazz Festival and recorded two albums with them.
 From 1991 to 1994 he toured with Scarlet Rivera (Bob Dylan's violinist).
 They also opened shows for Spyro Gyra.
 The following years, he toured with jazz violinist Julie Lyonn Lieberman, Clara Ponty, Wendy Starland and in 2007 as a member of Radio Massacre International.
 In November 2011 he toured with Chandrika Tandon and Steve Gorn.

+Premik has shared the stage and performed with Ravi & Anoushka Shankar, and has toured internationally around the world with Indian Violinist L. Subramaniam.